 At this point, lots of people give up, procrastinate, or just pick investments randomly.
 But it shouldn't be this way.
 You can build your portfolio methodically just like many professionals do—starting with asset allocation.

 It sounds very complicated and technical, right?
 But it's a simple concept.
-Asset allocation refers to the way you spread your investing dollars across asset classes such as the 3 major types of investments—stocks, bonds, and short-term investments (such as cash)—based on your time frame, risk tolerance, and financial situation.
+Asset allocation refers to the way you spread your investing dollars across asset classes—such as stocks (US and foreign), bonds, and short-term investments (such as cash)—based on your time frame, risk tolerance, and financial situation.
 Those 3 aren't the only asset classes—for example, real estate and commodities are generally considered distinct from the basic 3 listed here.

 Studies have shown that the way you divvy up your money across these 3 investment types can have a tremendous influence over your long-term returns—and that's before you've even begun choosing mutual funds or stocks.

-Building your investment mix can be fascinating and rewarding, but it is definitely not the only way to invest.
-For many investors, it may be easier to turn to a target date fund or a managed account to handle the asset allocation.
-In the case of a target date fund, if you’re saving for retirement, consider selecting a fund with a retirement date closest to your planned retirement age (somewhere around age 65–67 for most people).
-Or choose a managed account provider who will typically ask questions or have you fill out a questionnaire, which helps to determine the appropriate mix of investments.
+For some, building their investment mix can be fascinating and rewarding, but it is definitely not the only way to invest.
+For many investors, it may be easier to turn to a target date fund, an asset allocation fund or a managed account to handle the asset allocation.
+If you’re saving for retirement, consider selecting a target date fund with a retirement date closest to your planned retirement age (somewhere around age 65–67 for most people).
+With an asset allocation fund, you pick a fixed mix of stocks, bonds and short-term investments that aligns with your goals, risk tolerance, and time horizon.
+Or choose a managed account provider who will typically ask questions or have you fill out a questionnaire to help you determine the appropriate mix of investments, then provide ongoing advice to help you stay on track to reaching your goals.

 Why stocks, bonds, and short-term investments?

-Just like individual investments, each investment type plays a role in your investment mix.
+Just like individual investments, each asset class plays a role in your investment mix.
 Here's a brief look at what stocks, bonds, and short-term investments bring to the table.

 Stocks seek to provide growth

-Stocks have historically provided higher returns than less volatile investments, and those returns may be necessary in order for you to meet your goals.
+Stocks have historically provided higher returns than less volatile asset classes, and those higher potential returns may be necessary in order for you to meet your goals.
 Over the short term, the stock market is unpredictable, but over the long term, it has historically trended up.
 But just keep in mind that the stock market has a lot of ups and downs, and the risk of loss is much higher with stocks than with other asset classes such as bonds or cash.

-If you have decades to stay invested, you are in the best position to take advantage of the long-term tendencies of the stock market.
+If you have decades to stay invested, you are in the best position to take advantage of the long-term potential growth of the stock market.
 With time to ride out downturns, you may be able to benefit from potential appreciation in your investments as the years pass.

 Bonds can play several roles

 Bonds can provide a steady return by paying interest over a set period of time.
 There's a spectrum of risk and return between lower-risk bonds and those that are more risky.
 The interest rate depends on the credit risk of the bond issuer.
 Bonds issued by the US government pay a relatively low rate of interest but have the lowest possible risk of default.
-At the other end, high-yield bonds pay a higher interest rate than Treasury securities, but there's a substantial risk that the issuer won't be able to keep up with payments or pay back your principal.
+Corporate bonds typically pay a higher interest rate than Treasury securities of similar maturity, and within the universe of corporate bonds interest rates (yields) vary as a reflection of the creditworthiness of the bond issuer.

 Because bonds have different risks and returns than stocks, owning a mix of stocks and bonds helps diversify your investment mix.
-But providing income and diversification isn't the only role bonds can play in a portfolio: Lower-risk bonds, such as US Treasury bonds, can also help smooth out the ups and downs of your overall portfolio, providing some return while guaranteeing the return of principal when the bonds mature.
+But providing income and diversification isn't the only role bonds can play in a portfolio: Most bonds, such as US Treasury bonds, can also help smooth out the ups and downs of your overall portfolio, providing some return while guaranteeing the return of principal when the bonds mature (assuming the issuer doesn't default).
 Though you may not risk losing any of your money, losing purchasing power to inflation can be a risk over time with conservative investments, such as high-quality investment-grade bonds.

 Short-term investments help preserve your money